Thursday, 13 July 2017

 As the sun began to decline, we returned to town over the footbridge, and settled down outside le Médiéval for our customary rosé.

-After a while some workmen sat at the adjoining table and they were visited by an artistically dressed woman (shawls and beads), who then came to our table.
+After a while some workmen sat at the adjoining table and they were visited by a somewhat elderly, artistically dressed woman (shawls and beads), who then came to our table.

 It turned out that she was Dutch, and had been living in Hérisson for many years.

 The workmen, she said, were English builders who were restoring an old house nearby, and inhabiting it (in some squalor) as they worked.
-They were living on beer and chips and desperately homesick.
+They were living on beer and chips, and were desperately homesick.

 When the time came to dine, we went indoors, into a spacious room decorated prettily with paintings, mirrors, and knick-knacks.
 Our table looked out onto the square, where the daylight was starting to fade.

 Our first course was one of our favourites – salad with goat’s cheese on toast.
-We realised how hungry we were when we began to eat, so the basket of bread was emptied and refilled.
+We realised how hungry we were when we began to eat, so the basket of bread was quickly emptied (and refilled).